 Using the mathematics of convex mirrors and proprietary mathematical algorithms, the image size is measured and quantified.
 The resulting data are displayed as a corneal curvature map.

-The maps consist of colors corresponding to corneal power and curvature; steep contours are displayed as warm colors (eg, red), while flat contours correspond to cool colors (eg, green, blue).
+The maps consist of colors corresponding to corneal power and curvature; steep contours are displayed as warm colors (eg, red), whereas flat contours correspond to cool colors (eg, green, blue).

 Both absolute and normalized maps can be displayed.
 Absolute maps always assign the same color to the same power, and normalized maps take into account the range of power over a given cornea, ascribing red and yellow colors to the steepest contours and blue and green colors to the flattest contours for that particular cornea.